pohan-c-tw/yukiguni/README.md

 - Uses a queue to decouple the API from video processing
 - Stores job lifecycle and processing results in PostgreSQL
 - Protects worker state transitions to avoid duplicated processing and polluted data
-- Uses `ffprobe` / `ffmpeg` to create standardized video input for future pose analysis
+- Uses `ffprobe` / `ffmpeg` to create standardized video input for MediaPipe pose analysis
+- Stores the normalized analysis video in R2 and returns presigned download URLs for debug playback
 - Containerizes the API and worker with Docker so runtime dependencies like `ffprobe` / `ffmpeg` are more consistent across deployment environments

 ## Current Limitations

-- MediaPipe pose analysis is not integrated yet
+- Running-form scoring is not implemented yet
-- Overlay video generation is not implemented yet
+- Generated overlay video export is not implemented yet; overlays are currently rendered in the browser for debugging
-- The normalized analysis video is currently a temporary worker file and is not persisted back to R2 yet
 - User accounts, shareable result pages, and a polished product UI are not implemented yet
 - The current frontend is mainly a pipeline check / deployment check UI